Eurovision Young Dancers 1989: Location

-The Palais des congrès de Paris, a concert venue, convention centre and shopping mall in the 17th arrondissement of Paris, France, was the host venue for the 1989 edition of the Eurovision Young Dancers.
+The Palais des congrès de Paris, a concert venue, convention centre and shopping mall in the 17th arrondissement of Paris, France, was the host venue for the 1989 edition of Eurovision Young Dancers.

 The venue was built by French architect Guillaume Gillet, and was inaugurated in 1974.
 The venue hosted the Eurovision Song Contest 1978.
 Nearby the venue are Bois de Boulogne and the affluent neighbourhood of Neuilly-sur-Seine.
 The closest métro and RER stations are Porte Maillot and Neuilly – Porte Maillot, accessible via the lower levels of the building.

 Format

 The format consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All the dancers then take part in a choreographed group dance during 'Young Dancers Week'.

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 The overall winner upon completion of the final dances is chosen by the professional jury members.

 The opening act was "Mon truc en plumes" performed by host Zizi Jeanmaire with her dancers and for the interval "Concerto en Ré" by L'École du Ballet de l'Ópera de Paris.